kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 - Reducer.java

 ## Drive it!
-We tested our MapReduce application along component boundaries (e.g. Splitter, Stemmer, etc) but the real fun is running all components end-to-end.
+We tested our MapReduce application along component boundaries (e.g. Splitter, Stemmer, etc) but the real fun is **running all components end-to-end**.

 Running and testing the MapReduce application is straight-forward when using the bash script driver.sh.
 The driver script starts the Reducer, then calls the Splitter-Stemmer-Mapper-Sender chain four times.
-All Reducer output is redirected to a file reduce_results.txt in the current working directory.
+All Reducer output is redirected to a text file named reduce_results.txt in the current working directory.
 Reducer output location can easily be changed by updating driver.sh.

 Here’s an example test scenario to demonstrate the MapReduce application.
 All steps assume you’re running from the MapReduce directory with script, and bin directories present.
 ```sh